top of page

 I’ve also activated a crystal grids to harmonize the energy and place guardian spirits at my entryway.

 Feeling the call to reduce environmental toxins at home and restore your energetic baseline?
 Start small, start soulful—one filter, one forest walk, one breath of clean air at a time.
-And, Subscribe to the blog (link’s over on the right, or down below if you’re on mobile) for fresh insights, soulful stories, and practical tools for your journey.
+And, Subscribe to the blog (the link's down below) for fresh insights, soulful stories, and practical tools for your journey.
 Want to go even deeper?
 Book a discovery call and let’s explore how coaching with Earth Heart Healing can support your next big step.

-I’m Marnie, a lineage healer, spiritual coach, and lifelong adventurer.
-From jungle cacao mornings to surprise nine-month leaps, I guide seekers, healers, and empaths to embody their gifts, trust their path, and step boldly into the life they’re here to create.
+I’m Marnie—an energy healer, breakthough coach, mama, and lifelong adventurer.
+From jungle cacao mornings to surprise nine-month leaps, I guide empaths, healers, and those in seasons of change to embody their power, trust their path, and step into the life they’re here to create.

 Comments